Istaarkk/istaarkk.github.io/content/research/bluetag-spi-firmware-dump.md

-**As there is no good documentation available to dump SPI firmware with BlueTag, you will find proper instructions here.**
+**As there is no good documentation available for dumping SPI firmware with BlueTag, you will find proper instructions here.**

 ---
 ## Required Hardware